phenomecentre/ISTOCSY/docs/source/introduction.rst

 Introduction to ISTOCSY
 =========================

-ISTOCSY is a python 3.5 library for exploring the correlations between features in mass spectrometry data sets.
+ISTOCSY is a python library for interactively exploring the correlations between features in mass spectrometry datasets.

 Introduction to the main panels
 ===============================

-The ISTOCSY window consists of three main panels.
+The ISTOCSY window consists of three main panels and a drop down menu.

 .. figure:: _static/overview.png
 	:figwidth: 90%
 	:alt: ISTOCSY overview

-- Panel 1: A plot of the correlations
+- Panel 1 (top): A plot of the correlations

-- Panel 2: The structural sets
+- Panel 2 (middle): The structural sets

-- Panel 3: Buttons
+- Panel 3 (bottom): Buttons

+- Menu (accessed at the top left corner)

 Correlation plot functionality
 ==============================

-The top plot shows a map of all of the features in the data set, by retention time (X axis) and mass (Y axis).
+Once data has been imported, the top plot shows a map of all of the features in the data set, by retention time (X axis) and mass/charge ratio (Y axis).

 Hovering the mouse pointer over each feature shows the feature name.